 Myth 4: All They Do Is Crack Bones

 Chiropractic treatment works by delivering localized and specific impulses into a muscle, joint, or nerve.
 So, while you can crack your own joints at home, you are not applying the same techniques that will help your body feel better and your adjustments hold longer.
 People love getting their bones cracked professionally.

 Hospital medical treatment is 50-70 times more expensive than chiropractic treatment.
 In fact, 80% of the cost is in diagnosis alone.
 The Journal of Manipulative and Physiological Therapeutics details that patients who went to a chiropractor first found their bills to be 20% cheaper in the long run.
 Clients who see a chiropractor first are less likely to undergo spinal surgery and avoid the costs of the procedure.
 Not to mention, the time put into the rehabilitation process.
 For more information on costs go here.

 Myth 6: Unsafe for Children

 Is it safe to take a child to a chiropractor?
 Children are more susceptible to neck and back injuries due to their high levels of activity.
 The Occupational Safety and Health Administration estimates that most children experience 1,500 spine related traumas before they turn the age of five; chiropractic care can negate these long-lasting effects to their bodies and as such is highly recommended.

-Chiropractic care set the foundation in my own life for a healthy and pain free lifestyle.
+Chiropractic care set the foundation for my own life for a healthy and pain-free lifestyle.
 While everyone’s experience may not be exactly the same, I highly encourage everyone to start with a chiropractic appointment.
 The key to safety in pediatric chiropractic is education, says Supreet Shah DC, MS, CCSP.
 The human body is a marvelous creation and it is our job to keep it fit and happy to ensure that we live out our best life.